Samson Occom, journal, 1786 December 11 to 1787 April 7

 directly after eating, we went

-Mr. Haywards and there
+to one Mr. Haywards and there

-we had another
+we had another meeting, I

-I Spoke from Mark V: 4 and the People attended well, one or two Spoke after I
+one or two Spoke after I had,

-had, here I lodged, — —
+here I lodged, — —

-December 21,
+Thursday December 21,

 Mr. Rufus Price and I went

-Mr. Brockway's and
+to Mr. Brockway's and Mr.

-Mr. Price went back, and
+Price went back, and Mr.

-Mr. Brockway took me in his
+Brockway took me in his

 sleigh, with his Family, to a meet